• Skip to main content

 • tsukare – 疲れ (つかれ) : one conjugation of the verb, “tsukareru”, which means ‘to get tired’ in Japanese.
 In the example, it has been conjugated for the better connection with its following word.

 • te – て : the same as used in “nemukute”.
-This is used after “tsukare” to make its te form, “tsukare te”.
+In the example, this is used after “tsukare” to make its te form, “tsukare te”.
 Verbs need to be changed to their te forms to be connected with “iru”.

-• iru – いる : an auxiliary verb used to express the continuity of the action described by the preceding verb.
+• iru – いる : an auxiliary verb used to express the continuity of the action described by its preceding verb.
 In the example, this is used after the te-formed verb, “tsukare te”, to express the continuity of its action, “to get tired”.
-So, we can understand the meaning of the formed phrase as ‘to be tired’.
+So, we can understand the meaning of the formed phrase as just ‘to be tired’.

 Grammatically, “nemukereba” consists of the following two parts:

-• nemukere – 眠ければ (ねむければ) : one conjugation of “nemui”.
+• nemukere – 眠けれ (ねむけれ) : one conjugation of “nemui”.
 This can have a smooth connection with “ba”.

 • ba – ば : a conjunctive particle used after a verb, adjective, or auxiliary verb to make its ba form.